 Organ and tissue-specific manifestations refer to certain organs, tissues, or cells where the microorganisms affect a person’s body.
 When microbes affect the entire organ, such as lungs or kidneys, it is known as organ-specific manifestation.
 When the entire tissue is affected by the microbes, it is called a tissue-specific manifestation.

-The microorganisms that enter the body travel to a specific organ and multiply there.
-Different microbes are at home in different parts of the body.
+The microorganisms that enter the body, travel to a specific organ and multiply there.
+Different microbes house in different parts of the body.
 For instance, Mycobacterium tuberculosis is the bacteria that causes tuberculosis.
 It usually enters the body through the nose and migrates to the lungs.
 Other disease-causing bacteria such as the Salmonella enter through the mouth (through consumption of infected food or water) and travels to the gut lining.